Hawmps!: Plot

 The next morning, Clemmons proposes a 300-mile (483-km) race to the town of Dos Rios between his camels and Tucker's horses.
-When Hawkins declines, Clemmons deceitfully claims that the camel experiment is the President's pet project.
+When Hawkins declines, Clemmons deceitfully claims that the camel experiment is the president's pet project.
 Sometime later, Hi Jolly is injured in a barroom brawl and cannot ride.
 Before the race, Jennifer gives Clemmons a thick book on camels and kisses him.
-Col. Hawkins fires a cannon and the race is on.
+Hawkins fires a cannon and the race is on.
 Tucker's horses outpace Clemmons's camels, but within a few days, Clemmons's men catch up.
-However, Clemmons learns from Corporal Leroy that Tucker and his men are captured by an outlaw named Bad Jack Cutter at Dagger Flats.
+However, Clemmons learns from Corporal Leroy that Tucker and his men were captured by an outlaw named Bad Jack Cutter at Dagger Flats.
 Clemmons insists on rescuing Tucker and his men.
 Along the way, Clemmons and Tibbs capture two other outlaws, steal their clothes and horses, then ride into town in disguise to meet Bad Jack, agreeing to join his gang.
 Later, they find Tucker and his men in jail and try to pull out the window bars using a horse.
 When the horse fails, a camel demolishes the entire jail.
 Tucker and his men run, leaving Tibbs and Clemmons to face the outlaws alone.
 A gunfight ensues but Clemmons's men ride in on camelback, rescuing their leaders, and ride off before the outlaws can get to their horses.
-That night, Clemmons discovers they have lost the camel carrying all but one of their water barrels.
+That night, Clemmons discovers they have lost the camel carrying their water barrels.
 Although Clemmons believes they can find water in the mountains, Tibbs insists they follow the map to the next waterhole.
 After two days of riding, they discover the hole is dry, and they are out of water.
 Tibbs wants to ride back to a river, but Clemmons convinces Tibbs to let him try to reach the mountains, ordering Tibbs to head to the river if he does not return by sunset.
 Clemmons finds water, but as he ties the barrel onto his camel, a shot rings out.
 Bad Jack exchanges gunfire with Clemmons as the camel runs away.
 After sundown, the camel reaches Tibbs and his men.
-The men drink their fill, then realize Clemmons is missing.
+The men drink, then realize Clemmons is missing.
 The next morning, Bad Jack realizes Clemmons is out of ammunition.
 He climbs down the rocks and shoots Clemmons in the chest but as he celebrates, Tibbs and the men capture him.
 Much to Tibbs's surprise, Clemmons is saved by the book Jennifer gave him; it was inside his jacket and stopped Bad Jack's bullet.